demisto/content-docs/docs/concepts/design-best-practices.md

 **Backward compatibility:**

 Don’t break it!
-XOSAR components, such as playbooks, rely on previous inputs.
+XSOAR components, such as playbooks, rely on previous inputs.
 Here are a few suggested workarounds to avoid breaking backward compatibility: keep the old context, add new paths as needed and update the outputs accordingly, if a command needs major modifications, deprecate the command and create a new one.

 **Limitations:**